-The exact length of time you experience totality (i.e. the moment when the Moon is so perfectly lines up with the Sun you get to see the corona) depends on 1. your exact location on the ground.
+The exact length of time you experience totality (i.e. the moment when the Moon is so perfectly lined up with the Sun you get to see its atmosphere, aka the corona) depends on your exact location on the ground.

 Here’s a map from the 2017 solar eclipse that crossed the continental US:

 That grey sliver is the path of totality.
 Inside this region, you actually got to see the full eclipse.
-But the closer to the center of that ribbon you were standing, the longer the eclipse would last.
+Anywhere outside of it and the Sun’s bright enough that you/the Fire Nation Army wouldn’t notice all that much of a change.6 The closer to the center of that ribbon that you’re standing, the longer the eclipse would last.